-DB USA Corp. incorporated market risk impacts into its 2018 mid-cycle DFAST results under the BHC SA scenario through an instantaneous GMS scenario.
-These impacts capture trading mark-to-market and issuer default risks in the trading and fair value banking book.
+DB USA Corp. incorporated market risk impacts into its 2019 mid-cycle DFAST results under the BHC severely adverse scenario through an instantaneous Global Market Shock scenario.

 The impacts of the macroeconomic scenarios are incorporated in stressed market risk RWA projections, as discussed in Section 3.3.